dmitry-viskov/mongodb-performance-tests/README.rst

 Overview
 ========

-This is a simple test that shows mongodb global lock detrimental effects on system performance.
+This is the simple test that shows mongodb global lock detrimental effects on system performance.
 You could compare updates operations in MongoDB with the same operations in other DB systems (MySQL out of the box, but you could implement adapter for every other database and compare MongoDB updates with it).